Portfolio

 As a waitress in a restaurant,

-so that each dish reaches the kitchen correctly without confusion, and the customers experience fast and professional service.
+so that each dish reaches the kitchen correctly and without confusion, and the customers receive fast and professional service.

 POS-Floor Management